-We have been in the construction business since 1979 and have been waterproofing and repairing foundations since our inception.
-This is a family owned and operated business and is not a franchise.
-We are lifelong residents of Toronto and we are proud of our reputation in the industry.
-We have maintained a great record with our clients and have proudly maintained a A+ BBB rating for the life of our business.
+We have been in the construction industry since 1979, and have been waterproofing and repairing foundations since our inception.
+We are a family owned and operated business and not a franchise.
+We are lifelong residents of Toronto and are proud of our reputation in the industry.
+We have maintained a great record with our clients, and have proudly maintained a A+ BBB rating for the life of our business.

 Do you offer a warranty with your work?